lldap/lldap/README.md

 admin rights in the Web UI.
 Most LDAP integrations should instead use a user in the `lldap_strict_readonly` or `lldap_password_manager` group, to avoid granting full administration access to many services.

+### Integration with OS's

+Integration with Linux accounts is possible, through PAM and nslcd.
+See [PAM configuration guide](example_configs/pam/README.md).

+Integration with Windows (e.g. Samba) is WIP.

 ### Sample client configurations